Skip to contents

 • estimation of variance using analytical and bootstrap approach (see Wu (2023)),

-• integration with the survey package when probability sample is available Lumley (2023),
+• integration with the survey and srvyr packages when probability sample is available (Lumley 2004, 2023; Freedman Ellis and Schneider 2024),

 • different links for selection (logit, probit and cloglog) and outcome (gaussian, binomial and poisson) variables.

-Details on use of the package be found:
+Details on the use of the package can be found:

 Installation